vohai2003/hdp_data_tutorials/tutorials/hdp/sandbox-architecture/tutorial.md

 ### Native Docker Sandbox

 The Sandbox may also run using Docker which is native to the host operating system; for example, rather than running a VM to instantiate the containers you may directly interact with the docker daemon.
-In the Docker architecure for the Sandbox you directly interact with Docker environment as your native operating system is the host for the Sandboxes.
+In the Docker architecture for the Sandbox you directly interact with Docker environment as your native operating system is the host for the Sandboxes.

 If you are using VMWare or VirtualBox you may log on to both the Sandbox or the host, here is a complete list of the TCP open ports for SSH services: